lamps-wg/RFC5019bis/draft-bonnell-rfc5019bis.md

 ### OCSPRequest Structure {#certid}

-OCSPRequests that conform to this profile SHALL include only one Request in the OCSPRequest.RequestList structure.
+OCSPRequests that conform to this profile MUST include only one Request in the OCSPRequest.RequestList structure.

 Older OCSP clients which provide backward compatibility with